Coboundaries and eigenvalues of finitary S-adic systems: Coboundaries for directive sequences and continuous eigenvalues

 \end{proof}

-We will need in Section \ref{measurable} a slightly modified version of Theorem \ref{Host-continuous-bounded-onesided} stated in terms of return words, which avoids the use of coboundaries (in the flavour of \cite{Ferenczi-Mauduit-Nogueira}).
+We will need in Section \ref{subsec:clmeasurable} a slightly modified version of Theorem \ref{Host-continuous-bounded-onesided}, stated in terms of return words, which avoids the use of coboundaries (in the flavour of \cite{Ferenczi-Mauduit-Nogueira}).
 We use below the notation from (\ref{eq:noth}) for $h_{n_k}$.
+The proof of the following proposition is contained in that of Theorem \ref{Host-continuous-bounded-onesided}.